-The talks are usually presented by one of two senior Gradcracker people – our Head of Marketing, Jessica Luck or Account Director, Sophie Ibbotson
+The talks are usually presented by one of two senior Gradcracker people – our Marketing Director, Jessica Luck or Account Director, Sophie Hare-Scott

 To find out more about the Presentations we can provide please contact Jessica by email or on 01347 823822.

 To read about some recent presentations click the links below.

 - How to become a successful job hunter.

 Jessica was invited by David Bond, Careers Consultant at Birmingham City University, to spend a day on campus to help his STEM students become successful job hunters.

 Jessica spent a full day at the university, speaking in ten timetabled lectures for a huge range of degree disciplines, including Built Environment, IT, Computing, Mechanical, and Automotive.

 Getting Gradcracker involved in timetabled lectures is a great way to ensure high student engagement, and therefore a greater number of students securing work placements and graduate opportunities.

 The presentations lasted around 15 minutes, and each one was attended by a minimum of 40 students from all levels of study.